thomasp85/thomasp85.github.io/_posts/2017-08-16-When-a-fire-starts-to-burn.md

 wish.

-Of course a simple prediction service is easy to build up in most frameworks - it is the To-Do app of data science webserver tutorials.
-I hope to get the time to create some more fully fletched example apps soon.
+Of course a simple prediction service is easy to build up in most frameworks - it is the To-Do app of data science web server tutorials.
+I hope to get the time to create some more fully fledged example apps soon.
 Next up in the `fiery` stack pipeline is getting `routr` on CRAN as well and then begin working on some of the plugins that will facilitate security, authentication, data storage, etc.